 9. A company blog

-One of the best ways to help establish your brand as a thought-leader is to use your website as the staging ground for a resource centre.
+One of the best ways to help establish your brand as a thought-leader is to use your company website as the staging ground for a resource centre.
 By starting a company blog, you can keep your customers up-to-date on industry movements, as well as how big news stories could impact your industry.
 Likewise, blogs are also a great way of fostering engagement with sales leads and starting a conversation about your services or the wider industry in which those services are available.

 10. Company terms and conditions